-Make an inventory of all your passwords and log-in details of your Social Media Accounts.
-Then, all the details can be shared as mentioned in the Will through the password manager, a software that creates passwords for all your accounts.
+Make an inventory of all your passwords and login details of your Social Media Accounts.
+Then, the details can be shared as mentioned in the will through the password manager, a software that creates passwords for all your accounts.

-Create a strong password for your accounts via password manager that provides access to your accounts using a master code that is made by you, the user.
-This way, the accounts are protected well, be it the web browser, cloud, or on your desktop.
+Create a strong password for your accounts via password manager that provides access to your accounts using a master code.
+This way, the social media accounts are protected well, whether in the web browser, cloud, or desktop.

 Why Should You Add Social Media Accounts to Your Digital Estate Plan?

 Social Media accounts are a part of your Digital Assets, which are part of your Digital Estate Plan.
-Securing your Social Media information enables your family to legally access your account.
+Securing your Social Media information enables your family to access your account legally.
 A Will for your digital assets, including Social Media accounts, ensures a hassle-free process for your executors to manage them.